Zwalberg/Zwalberg/README.md

 # Zach Walberg

 I am a senior studying aerospace engineering at Iowa State University.
+I am hoping to work in motorsports as an aerodynamicist.

 ## Hobbies

 I enjoy playing golf and hanging out with friends.
+I also enjoy playing video games on PlayStation and PC.
-My newest hobby that I enjoy is Sim Racing.
-It combines my interst in video games with my interest in motorsport.
+The newest hobby I enjoy is Sim Racing.
+I like it because combines my interst in video games with my interest in motorsport.

 ## General Info